rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 - Familiarize yourself with the WebSocket connection protocol.
 - Gain experience working with a connection where both the client and server applications can initiate sending messages.
-- Refine and solidify skills in asynchronous coding.
+- Refine and solidify your skills in asynchronous coding.
 - Enhance and consolidate your skills in working with the Document Object Model (DOM) and creating markup using code.

 ## Useful Links